espena/sosicon/README.markdown

 address points.
 The parser needs to be extended to include more features in accordance with the SOSI specification.

+## Source documentation
+Documentation exists in html, rtf and pdf formats.
+See the doc directory within the repository, or visit [sosicon.espenandersen.no](http://sosicon.espenandersen.no/) for the online version.

 ### Ragel parser
 The parser in sosicon is based on the [Ragel state machine compiler](http://www.complang.org/ragel/).
 The ragel script is located in the src/parser directory.
 Ragel binaries for OS X, Linux and Win32